 Since it is constructed entirely of spandex, this dance belt will not tolerate laundry abuse.
 It's important to wash it in cold water and hang dry.
 Even with proper care, this dance belt tends to stretch and lose support over time.

-Here are some short snippets of what others have said about the MStevens:
+Here are some short snippets of what others have said online about the MStevens:

 "Stephen" from Chicago: Superbly comfortable, mediocre support.